MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluspen/nf-gdipluspen-pen-translatetransform.md

 ## -see-also

-<a href="/windows/desktop/gdiplus/-gdiplus-coordinate-dystems-and-transformations-about">Coordinate dystems and Transformations</a>
+<a href="/windows/desktop/gdiplus/-gdiplus-coordinate-systems-and-transformations-about">Coordinate systems and transformations</a>